Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Human oversight

-Oversight mechanisms that go beyond nominal — including automation-bias controls
+Oversight mechanisms including automation-bias controls

 EU AI Act Art.
 14 · ISO 42001 §6